lavanyagni2402-cell/born-on-this-day/README.md

-Yes — **add a GitHub README section** to the report, preferably after the deployment section or as an appendix.
-It strengthens the report because it shows you understand how to document a project professionally.

-You can also create the actual `README.md` in your GitHub repository.
-Based only on the project details in your report, use this:

 # Born On This Day

 A full-stack web application built using the MERN stack that allows users to enter a date and discover historical information associated with that day.